-Veterinary technicians take many courses while studying, such as radiology, anesthesiology, hematology, laboratory procedures, basic anatomy, parasitological studies, animal behavior, surgery, physiology etc. They have access to labs and animal hospitals with a hands-on learning experience, usually in the last semester of studies.
+Veterinary technicians take many courses while studying, such as radiology, anesthesiology, hematology, laboratory procedures, basic anatomy, parasitological studies, animal behavior, surgery, physiology etc. They have access to labs and animal hospitals with hands-on learning experience, usually in the last semester of studies.

 Later on, they are trained to work in private practices with both, companion animals or large animals.
-Besides animal hospitals and private clinics, they can also build their careers in rescue leagues, zoos, animal shelters, and boarding facilities.
+Besides animal hospitals and private clinics, they can also build their careers in rescue facilities, zoos, animal shelters, and boarding facilities.